 *Multnomah County is in the process of transitioning the Diane Wade House.
 On July 30, 2021, the County’s contract with Bridges to Change will end.
 A Request For Proposals (RFP) for a re-envisioned home will be available on the County’s purchasing website.
 Interested parties can learn more at: multcopurch.org.

-The Diane Wade House will be the first-of-its-kind transitional housing program for adult women involved in the criminal justice system in Multnomah County.
-The home will provide gender-responsive, trauma-informed services that are also Afrocentric.
+The Diane Wade House is the first-of-its-kind Afrocentric transitional housing program for adult women involved in the criminal justice system in Multnomah County.
+The home, run by Bridges to Change, provides gender-responsive, trauma-informed services that are also Afrocentric.
 This means that residents, who must be referred to the program, will have access to culturally specific mental health stabilization and support services.